 Netherland Dwarfs: Who can resist the cute factor these guys pack?
 They weigh only around 2-3lbs, and some of them are quite feisty, so I don't recommend them as pets for children typically, unless it's an over size buck (less fragile and a bit more friendly).
 I bred them for a few years and despite the difficulties with small litter sizes and genetic issues, I really enjoyed the little buggers.
-This year has been my first year back in the rabbit hobby after a few years off, and I am working on building a quality line of my own.
+This year has been my second year back in the rabbit hobby after a few years off, and I am working on building a quality line of my own.

 Varieties we work with: